• Skip to main content

 • Rinse the beef and pat dry.

-• Drizzle with lime juice, salt, and pepper.
+• Drizzle with lime juice, salt, pepper, oregano, and cumin.

 • Turn to coat well.